Softpanorama

 RAID Levels

-Linux has a rather clumsy way of creating software RAID.
-It uses a separate driver called md, which is not integrated into LVM and has a separate administration utility called mdadm, The latter has different syntax then LVM commands.
+Special and pretty complex driver is needed to implement software RAID solution.
+Linux uses a driver called md, which is not integrated into LVM and has a separate administration utility called mdadm.
+The latter has different syntax then LVM commands.
 This is a typical design blunder (the first workable solution was adopted and became entrenched), but we need to live with it.
+This just makes this solution more clumsy.

 mdadm can operated on partitions what were created (or converted to) special partition id: fd.